mandavamunya/Socca/README.md

 A distributed cache service was added to keep track of each application client's state.
 Only the current state of the client is saved in redis cache.

+# In progress
+- Add centralized caching: Redis Cache

 # What's next
 - Update documenation
 - Add React frontend application
 - Add Kubernetes support and deploy to Azure AKS
 - Make use of Azure SQL Server
-- Add centralized caching: Redis Cache
 - Add more unit tests
 - Add functional tests and integration tests